Youjin Kong

-Previously, I was a Visiting Assistant Professor of Philosophy at Oregon State University.
-I received my PhD in Philosophy from Michigan State University and my MA and BA in Philosophy from Seoul National University, South Korea.
+Previously, I served as an Assistant Professor of Philosophy at the University of Georgia and as a Visiting Assistant Professor of Philosophy at Oregon State University.
+I hold a PhD in Philosophy from Michigan State University and both an MA and BA in Philosophy from Seoul National University.

 Click here to view my latest CV.